I love* nature. How could anyone not? Rhetorical question.

 Within milliseconds of hearing the onset of buzzing, I instinctively know if it’s a fly, bee** or a wasp***.
 Flies generally produce a frequency of around 200 Hz when flying.
 That frequency translates to a pitch of around G₃.
 This is a noticeably higher pitch than bees or wasps due to flies flapping their wings at a faster rate.

 Tzu’s quote has emphasis on becoming and thinking like your enemy.
-Doing this required several months dressed as a fly, making buzzing sounds and trying to swim in bowls of soup****.
-This yielded undesirable results as I was asked, well, told to leave Asda and several restaurants in no uncertain terms.
-As much as I tried, I couldn’t imagine flies being escorted from supermarkets.
+Doing this required several months dressed as a fly, making buzzing sounds in supermarket’s fresh produce sections and trying to swim in bowls of soup****.
+This yielded undesirable results as I was asked, well, told to leave Asda and several restaurants.
+As much as I tried, I couldn’t imagine flies being escorted from supermarkets, and fuck knows how the little bastards make swimming in soup look so effortless!

 Knowing your enemy included observing the fuckers.
 For all their faults and annoyances, it’s hard not to be impressed with their flying skills.
 Flies can somehow manage 90° changes of direction mid-flight.
 They can land on pretty much anything, including on ceilings…upside down!